 Proper management of the previously listed issues is important for neighbor relations.
 While it is discussed in this publication that mortality compost sites should have good all-season access, they should also be visually screened from public roads and neighboring properties.
-Likewise good management practices to prevent scavengers from distributing carcasses, prevention odors, and reduction of flies and nuisances are all imperative for maintaining good neighbor relations.
+Likewise, good management practices that prevent scavenger activity, reduce odors, and limit flies are all imperative for maintaining good neighbor relations.